imkrishnasarathi/odin-calculator/README.md

 # odin-calculator
-My TheOdinProject solution for calculator
+**This repo hosts my solution for TheOdinProject exercise - Calculator**